- Published on

 KV Cache Quantization

 The inference frontier is still moving really fast.
 Google published TurboQuant (ICLR 2026), which quantizes the KV cache itself down to 3 bits.
-In practice, this would scale down KV Cache size by a whole order of magnitude.
+In practice, this would compress the KV Cache by ~5x over standard FP16.

 Final thoughts